tinmarino/try/speech.md

 the bigger picture while troubleshooting.

-## 4/ Enumeration: You->We: MJ 1min
+## 4/ Enumeration: MJ 1min

 We are small things, we trust what we see.
 Trust is pillar of collaboration, fundamental element of operational efficiency.
-So try to show us your words your face!
-Don't worry, you won't loose it!
+So try to show us yourself!

 You have the right to disobey, to do it your way, to think then exist!
 Fear does not avoid danger (neither does courage.
 But fear makes you weak, and courage makes you strong.)
-Take your place among the brave ones.
+(Take your place among the brave ones.)
-~~It's time you stand, fight... discover... heal, love, win.~~

-Where niceness is received as weakness,
+Join the team fight against the universe and its mysteries.

-Try to report / publish a failed investigation.
+Try to publish a failed investigation.

+Try to promote failure, you cannot fail at that.

+Try to:
+* Train
+* Trust
+* Share
+* Code
+* Plug
+* Push

 You may "know" that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
 Do you believe in this quantum limit in the continuous realm?
+Try to remember that what is not explicitly forbidden is allowed.

+Try to connect and, if you will, try not to try.

 (@MJ, I put more in README/Example)

-## 5/ Conclusion: We: Tin 30s
+## 5/ Conclusion: Tin 30s

 Here in Alma, we work among astronomers within Galileo Galilei's legacy.